-What is E Surface, Metallic, True Black & White and Fuji Deep Matte paper?
+What is E Surface, Silk, Metallic, True Black & White and Fuji Deep Matte paper?

 We use Kodak E-Surface Professional Grade photographic paper.
+Our Silk Paper is Professional Endura Premier Color Paper from Kodak and features a silk surface finish.
 Our Metallic paper is a Kodak product and has a high contrast, high saturation, and high gloss metallic look.
 The True Black & White paper is produced by Ilford and is processed using black and white chemicals.
 Fuji Deep Matte is a lusterless photographic paper produced by Fuji.

 What is color correction?